telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/asp.net-core-web-api-implementation/host-reports-service-in-.net-6-with-minimal-api.md

 Note that you need the last reference only to enable the Office OpenXML document formats.
 The Reporting engine relies on the [GDI+ API](https://learn.microsoft.com/en-us/windows/win32/gdiplus/-gdiplus-gdi-start) which is available on the Windows OS.
 On Linux and macOS we use the [SkiaSharp](https://github.com/mono/SkiaSharp) 2D Graphics Library based on Google's [Skia](https://skia.org/) Graphics Library.

 ### Setup the Program.cs file as a starting point of the Reporting REST Service project with Minimal APIs

+> When the [Minimal API](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis) approach for hosting the Reporting REST Service is used, exceptions thrown by the service are propagated to and displayed in the Report Viewer.
+If this is undesired, set up the service using the 'Controllers' approach - [Hosting the Reporting REST Service in ASP.NET Core with Controllers]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/host-reports-service-in-.net-with-controllers%})

 Modify the `Program.cs` file in the project to enable the Reports Service functionality.